MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 >[!div class="mx-imgBorder"]
 >![A screenshot that shows the license plan being used.](media/change-cloud-flow-owner/bc757289d2a3f7e6da27acf3d527cc90.png "Plan section showing the license plan being used")

-### What about changing the owner on a non-solution cloud flow?
+## Change the owner on a non-solution cloud flow
-The capability above is limited to solution-aware flows.

 To change the ownership of a non-solution-aware cloud flow, you must create a new flow via export/import, **Save as**, or **Send a copy**.
 In-place ownership change for non-solution-aware cloud flows is not available because the owner is part of the flow identity.

-### More information
+### See also

 To learn how to export and import non-solution-aware flows, go to this [video](https://www.youtube.com/watch?v=K7_xWJvEPUc).